Q: Bottom line, why should I vote for these bonds?

 A: Streets, intersections, curbs, gutters and other facilities need constant maintenance and improvement to operate safely and efficiently.
 City Council and staff use a master planning process to address needs, and part of the funding model involves tying specific projects to specific bond packages so money is borrowed closer to when projects begin.
-The city seeks public approval as funding is needed and this is the third of four bond referenda as part of the current 10-year plan.
+The city seeks public approval as funding is needed and this is the final of four bond referenda as part of the current 10-year plan.

 Q: What determines the size of the bond package?

 A: City staff makes a recommendation for City Council’s consideration as part of the annual budgeting process.
 This year, the amounts for the street, housing and neighborhood improvement bonds were set based on infrastructure needs identified in the Community Investment Plan (CIP).